ngtien137/UnitySoftKeyboardStateHandler/README.md

 }

 ```
+> **Note**: On certain devices, the *OnKeyboardStateChanged* function may be invoked multiple times for a single keyboard state change.
+Be sure to implement proper debouncing or state tracking logic to handle these redundant calls.
 > **Tip**: You can place this code in any MonoBehaviour that needs to react to keyboard changes.

 ### 4. Adjusting UI or Layouts